patrickfrey/mewa/doc/tutorial.md

 ```

 #### Define Function Call
-The function ```defineFunctionCall``` introduced in this section is used to define a free function call of a method call as "()" operator with arguments of a callable.
+The function ```defineFunctionCall``` introduced in this section is used to define a free function call or a method call as "()" operator with arguments on a callable.
 A callable is an intermediate type created to unify all cases of a function call into one case.
 For example function variables may also be called with the arguments in oval brackets "(" ")".
 If we want to unify these cases, we cannot define a function as symbol with arguments, because the symbol binding is not available for a function variable.
 Therefore we define the function symbol to be of type callable with a "()" operator with the function parameter as arguments.
 The function variable can reference the callable as its type and also have a "()" operator with the function parameter as arguments.
 ```Lua
 -- Get the parameter string of a function declaration